hhc97/steam_achievement_tracker/README.md

 2. From the root directory(`team29`), simply run `bash start.sh`.
 This will cd into the directory and run `npm install` and `npm start`.

-3. The webpage should open in a browser window.
+3. You should be able to open the webpage in a browser window by entering `localhost:5000` in the URL bar.
 We have tested the webpage on a fully-maximized browser window in Google Chrome.

 ## App Walkthrough